pmean/build-website/text/07/CorrelatedNormalProbabilities.md

     pnorm(-1,mean=0,sd=sqrt(2))^2

-The moral of this story is that when two events are correlated, you can\'t just get a bivariate probability by multiplying the univariate probabilities.
+The moral of this story is that when two events are correlated, you can't just get a bivariate probability by multiplying the univariate probabilities.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Probability concepts](../category/ProbabilityConcepts.html).